 Job seekers, does “content marketing” ring a bell?
 The definition by business standards defines “content marketing” as the marketing and business process for creating and distributing relevant and valuable content to attract, acquire, and engage a clearly defined and understood target audience, with the objective of driving profitable customer action.
 So take the business aspect of the definition and make it more personable.

-How can you capture an employers attention?
-The answer as a prospective employees is demonstrating your expertise and providing them with your perspective.
+How can you capture an employer’s attention?
+The answer as a prospective employee is demonstrating your expertise and providing them with your perspective.
 This will make you stand out among the clutter of other candidates for the position.
 How can you do this?
 Instead of telling the employer what you can do, show them!
 Provide content that delivers your perspectives and expertise on a nice platter:

 • Create a simple slideshow with 5-10 tips to solve a common problem reflecting your industry experience.

 • Begin a professional blog where you share your thoughts in response to news and trends in your industry.

 • Record podcasts to share your perspectives or to hold dialogues with your peers.

 • Become an active participant in online discussions among your professional peers.

 Now, these suggestions above may sound intense, but understand they’re the same measures companies take to brand themselves to communicate with prospective clients.
 Why can’t you provide these same resources for yourself individually as prospective hires?